 In light of Digital Transport Days taking place on 18 November, ETF Maritime team has published a paper on the future of waterborne transport.
 ETF’s vision of a fair and sustainable future of waterborne transport shows that there is an alternative to the current business practices in the sectors.

-Inland Waterways is a relatively small transport sector, dominated by small scale enterprises and owner operators working in a transnational environment.
-This requires a bold approach on the European level in order to offer appropriate social protection.
+Inland Waterways is a relatively small transport sector dominated by small-scale enterprises and owner-operators working in an international environment.
+This requires a bold approach on the European level to offer appropriate social protection.
 Inland waterways also carry a booming river cruise industry, where workers are often agency staff with poor pay and conditions.

 Inland Waterways has approximately a 6.3% share of the total freight volumes in Europe.
-65% of all freight transport takes place on the Rhine Corridor of which 70% in the Netherlands and Germany.
-There is still a vast potential to increase the share of freight carried by inland waterways, since they are reliable, energy efficient and still have a lot of unused capacity.
+65% of all freight transport takes place on the Rhine Corridor, of which 70% is in the Netherlands and Germany.
+There is still a vast potential to increase the share of freight carried by inland waterways since they are reliable, energy-efficient and still have a lot of unused capacity.

-The Central Commission for Navigation on the Rhine, with the support of the European Commission, regularly publishes an Inland Waterways Market Insight, which can be found in English, French, German and Dutch.
+With the support of the European Commission, the Central Commission for Navigation on the Rhine regularly publishes an Inland Waterways Market Insight, which can be found in English, French, German and Dutch.

 The European waterborne transport sector should be considered a strategic and key asset.